Viewing Monitoring Data in Proberix

 Relative reporting ranges are auto-refreshing, meaning that new data will automatically show up as it comes in.

 Errors for failed checks are clearly marked on the chart with red circles, each indicating a point where a failure occurred.
 These markers will display the error code or the specific reason for the failure when hovered over.
-The same detailed information is also available in the results table below the chart, ensuring that you can easily correlate visual data with specific events for thorough analysis.

 This view focuses on providing detailed reporting for the selected probe, offering in-depth insights into its performance and any issues encountered.
 If you need an overview of all events happening across all probes within your account, you can check the Events section.
 The Events section provides a comprehensive look at all significant incidents and alerts across your entire monitoring setup, giving you a broader perspective on the overall health of your endpoints.